Heteronym (linguistics): English

 In some of these cases, American and British English pronunciations differ.
 One systematic case appears in the stress pattern of some deverbal nouns.
+Many of these words have the same origin, and similar meanings, and are essentially the same word.
+True heteronyms require the two words to be completely unrelated, which is a rare occurrence.

 For a longer list, see wikt:Category:English heteronyms.

 French

 In French, most heteronyms result from certain endings being pronounced differently in verbs and nouns.
 In particular, -ent as a third person plural verb ending is silent while as an adjective ending, it is pronounced [ɑ̃].